gatnalysing/zigbee-mqtt-python/README.md

 ### Configuring Zigbee2MQTT

-Copy the example configuration file and edit it as needed:
+Backup configuration file and edit if needed:

 ```bash
 cp /opt/zigbee2mqtt/data/configuration.example.yaml /opt/zigbee2mqtt/data/configuration.yaml
 nano /opt/zigbee2mqtt/data/configuration.yaml
 ```
+_Pay attention to `/dev/ttyACM0` here.
+If it's correct you can leave it alone._

 ### Running Zigbee2MQTT

-To start Zigbee2MQTT:
+To start Zigbee2MQTT for the first time and let it coomplete the initial build

 ```bash
 cd /opt/zigbee2mqtt
 npm start
 ```
+Once it's up and running with a `Zigbee2MQTT started!` message, press `Ctrl`+`C` and wait for it to exit gracefully with a `Stopped Zigbee2MQTT` message at the end.

 ### Running as a Daemon with systemctl